Love Will Tear Us Apart

-"Love Will Tear Us Apart" is a song by English rock band Joy Division, released in June 1980 as a non-album single.
-Its lyrics were inspired by lead singer Ian Curtis's marital problems and struggles with epilepsy.
-The single was released the month after his suicide.
+"Love Will Tear Us Apart" is a song by the English rock band Joy Division, released in June 1980 as a non-album single.
+Its lyrics were inspired by lead singer Ian Curtis' marital problems and struggles with epilepsy.
+The single was released one month after Curtis' suicide.

-The song was certified platinum in the UK, selling over 600,000 copies, and has an ongoing legacy as a defining song of the era.
-In 2002, NME named "Love Will Tear Us Apart" as the greatest single of all time, while Rolling Stone named it one of the 500 best songs ever in 2004, 2011, and 2021.
+"Love Will Tear Us Apart" reached number one in New Zealand and was certified double platinum in the United Kingdom, selling and streaming over 1,200,000 units.
+The song has an ongoing legacy as a defining song of the era.
+In 2002, NME named "Love Will Tear Us Apart" as the greatest single of all time, while Rolling Stone named it one of the 500 greatest songs ever in 2004, 2010, and 2021.

 Background

 "Love Will Tear Us Apart" was written about Ian Curtis' troubled relationship with his wife, Deborah Woodruff, whom he married in August 1975.
 Additionally, it deals with his own struggles with epilepsy, which he was diagnosed with in 1979, and the overwhelming stress of holding down a day job and his growing career as a singer.

-At a Joy Division gig in October 1979, Curtis met Belgian journalist and music promoter Annik Honoré and the two began a relationship, which caused further distress between Curtis and Woodruff.
+At a Joy Division gig in October 1979, Curtis met Belgian journalist and music promoter Annik Honoré and the two began a relationship; this caused further distress between Curtis and Woodruff.

 Speaking about her relationship with Curtis in a 2010 interview with Belgian magazine supplement Focus, Honoré said:

+According to drummer Stephen Morris:When we were doing "Love Will Tear Us Apart" there were two records we were into: Frank Sinatra's Greatest Hits and "Number One Song in Heaven" by Sparks.
+That was the beginning of getting interested in Giorgio Moroder.
+Especially "I Feel Love".
+There was another one, ["I Lost My Heart to a Starship Trooper"]: I remember going in a transit van to King's Lynn with Ian and hearing it and saying, "It would be good to do one like this, wouldn't it?"The title to the song can read like an ironic response to "Love Will Keep Us Together", a song whose version by Captain & Tennille was a hit in 1975.
+According to record producer Warren Huart, its intro was influenced directly by the Neu! song "Hero".

 Recording

 Joy Division first recorded "Love Will Tear Us Apart" at Pennine Studios, Oldham, on 8 January 1980, along with the B-side, "These Days".
 This version was similar to the version the band played live.
-However, singer Ian Curtis and producer Martin Hannett disliked the results and the band reconvened at Strawberry Studios, Stockport in March to re-record it.
-Drummer Stephen Morris recalled:
+However, singer Ian Curtis and producer Martin Hannett disliked the results and the band reconvened in March at Strawberry Studios, Stockport (where the Neil Sedaka song "Love Will Keep Us Together" had been recorded in 1973), to re-record it.
+Each instrument was recorded separately.
+As Morris recalled:

-The guitar on the recording, a 12-string Eko guitar, was played by Bernard Sumner.
-While Curtis generally did not play guitar, to perform the song live, the band taught him how to strum a D major chord.
-Sumner said: